marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

 Summary
 ======
-A collection of some notes on move semantics, rvalue reference, type deduction and forwarding.
+This post walks through new concepts introduced by C++11 such as move semantics, rvalue reference, forwarding, and shows how they affect compile time and runtime behavior.

 Constructor, Copy Constructor and Move Constructor
 =======